CEO of Cardinal Gets a Raise – With Our Tax Dollars!

 If the Secretary of DHHS cannot control the MCOs, who can?

-Posted on December 8, 2016, in "Single State Agency", 1915 b/c Waiver, Access to Care, Accountability, Alliance, Behavioral health, Cardinal Innovations, CenterPoint, DHHS, Division of Medical Assistance, EastPointe, ECBH, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Mental Health, Mental Health Problems, Mental Illness, North Carolina, Provider Medicaid Contracts, Tax Dollars, Taxes, Taxpayers and tagged Alliance, Alliance Behavioral Health, Cardinal, Cardinal Innovations, Department of Health and Human Services, DHHS, General Assembly, Health care, Health care provider, Joint Legislative Oversight Committee on Health and Human Services, Managed care, Managed Care Organizations, MCO CEO, Medicaid, Medicaid recipients, Medical Necessity, NC Health Choice, NC Legislature, Representative Nelson Dollar, Richard Toppings, Rick Brajer, Secretary Brajer, Single state agency, Single state entity, Tax Dollars, Tax payers, Taxpayers, Taxpayor's Money, Tommy Tucker.
+Posted on December 8, 2016, in "Single State Agency", 1915 b/c Waiver, Access to Care, Accountability, Alliance, Behavioral health, Cardinal Innovations, CenterPoint, Division of Medical Assistance, EastPointe, ECBH, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Contracts, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, Provider Medicaid Contracts, Tax Dollars, Taxes, Taxpayers and tagged Alliance, Alliance Behavioral Health, Cardinal, Cardinal Innovations, Department of Health and Human Services, General Assembly, Health care, Health care provider, Joint Legislative Oversight Committee on Health and Human Services, Managed care, Managed Care Organizations, MCO CEO, Medicaid, Medicaid recipients, Medical Necessity, NC DHHS, NC Health Choice, NC Legislature, Representative Nelson Dollar, Richard Toppings, Rick Brajer, Secretary Brajer, Single state agency, Single state entity, Tax Dollars, Tax payers, Taxpayers, Taxpayor's Money, Tommy Tucker.
 Bookmark the permalink.
 13 Comments.